-The orangutan sanctuary at Melbourne zoo is home to 2 orangutan families and features elevated boardwalks for an up-close experince and a visitor centre with games, sculptures and viewing platforms.
+The orangutan sanctuary at Melbourne zoo is home to the Sumatran orangutan family and features elevated boardwalks for an up-close experience and a visitor centre with games, sculptures and viewing platforms.

 Trail of the elephant

 Trail of the elephant is a multi award winning habitat that takes visitors into an Asian village setting.
-The area is home to the zoos 5 elephants Bong Su, Mek Kapah, Dokkoon, Num Oi, Kulab.
-The females off spring also live here.
-This includes Melbourne’s first elephant calf called Mali.
+The area is home to the zoos asian elephant family.

 Nearby to this is the Asia trail where tigers and otters live.

-Enter the habitat of the ring-tailed lemurs and meet them up close.
+The Entry to this habitat is a walk-through enclosure home to ring-tailed lemurs where you can meet them up close.
 This exhibit allows you to enter their space and play with them.
-It provides an entry into the Gorilla rainforest which houses the zoo’s gorillas, pygmy hippos and mandrills.
+Once through here you discover the zoo's gorillas and pygmy hippos in their habitats.